How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption

-AI adoption in high-stakes domains has been widely examined in light of both its potential and its pitfalls.
+\textbf{Professionals' Perspectives on AI Adoption.} AI adoption in high-stakes domains has been widely examined in light of both its potential and its pitfalls.
 A growing body of research emphasizes the importance of hearing directly from professionals who experience technological needs in practice and whose work is guided by professional ethics~\cite{fukumura2021worker, wang2025stakeholder}.
 Qualitative interviews have explored physicians~\cite{mosch2022medical}, home care workers~\cite{solano2025running}, and mental health professionals~\cite{ma2024integrating}.
-By interviewing legal professionals, studies surface the conditions under which AI should provide legal advice to the public~\cite{cheong2024not} and legal professionals’ trust in such systems~\cite{kennedy2025law}.
+By interviewing legal professionals, studies surface the conditions under which AI should provide legal advice to the public~\cite{cheong2024not} and legal professionals' trust in such systems~\cite{kennedy2025law}.
 There are qualitative studies particularly on public defenders, but they examine contested computational forensic tools~\cite{beyond_reasonable_doubt} or the impact of body-worn camera footage on adjudication~\cite{robertson2024body}.
 Little is known about public defenders' broader perceptions of AI technologies, particularly in the wake of LLMs.
-This study addresses that gap by examining how public defenders view AI's potential to support chronically understaffed offices, the work-intensive tasks most amenable to AI assistance, and the ethical considerations involved in legal representation.
+This study examines how public defenders view AI's potential to support chronically understaffed offices, the work-intensive tasks most amenable to AI assistance, and the ethical considerations involved in legal representation.